CSE512-16S/a3-rickixie-taoaoao/README.md

 - A commentary on the development process, including answers to the following questions:
   - Roughly how much time did you spend developing your application?
-    - Research and finalized the data sets: The whole week…
+    - Research and finalized the data sets: 2 days
     - Processed and retrieving the data from world bank: 1 day (included learning python)
-    - Building the data visulization: ???? days..
+    - Building the data visulization: 3 days+..
   - What aspects took the most time?
     - Both of us had no prior experience with d3.js and limited experience with javascript, so learning about d3 with the formatted the data took is the most time.
 We may also scale up the challenges than what we can do in the time that allowed.